nilsheuman/esp-mtx/README.md

 [![Assembled Back](gfx/ic/detached-back-s.jpg)](gfx/ic/detached-back.jpg)

-For extra slim fit, solder on the headers, then remove the spacers and then cut the pins 2-3 mm.
-Can be seen in the picture below.
+For extra slim fit, solder on the headers on the ESP, then remove the spacers and then cut the pins 2-3 mm.
+The cut pins be seen in the picture below.

 [![Assembled Back](gfx/ic/esp-mini-soldered-s.jpg)](gfx/ic/esp-mini-soldered.jpg)

 # Power

-On the boat I powered it via a 12->5v converter and the ESP got it's power from there.
+On the boat I powered it via a 12->5v converter and the ESP got it's power from Vin.

-At home I instead powered the display from the ESP via usb which seems to work fine.
+At home I instead powered the display from the ESP via USB which seems to work fine.

 # Schematic